IlyaSemenov/node-data-cleaner/packages/data-cleaner/README.md

 #### Schema

-All built-in cleaner creators accept schema parameters.
+All built-in cleaners are configurable and accept schema parameters.
 For example, you may allow null values with:

 ```js
 const cleaner = clean.any({